 2. If the file name does not follow the general Cascade naming guidelines, right-click to rename the file.
 In the example above, the file needs to be renamed"cascade-user-guide-health-center.pdf" in order to eliminate the underscore, spaces, and capital letters.

-Note: If you have a large number of PDF files in Cascade, remember to organize them in such a way that you can tell when they can be archived (old internship postings, etc.).
-Also, if a file is a generic file that is updated each year, you can just give it a generic name, and then upload a new file each time it’s updated instead of adding another version of the same file.
+Note: If you have a large number of files in Cascade, remember to organize them in such a way that you can tell when they can be archived (old internship postings, etc.).
+Also, if a file is a generic file that is updated each year, you can just give it a generic name, and then replace the existing file with your new one each time it’s updated instead of adding another version of the same file.

 Examples: